joestauss/bmf/Style Guide.md

 ```
 The following modules are exempt from this guideline, on account of impending refactor: FilmCollection, FilmRecord, ImageCollection, webscrapers, webscraping_context_managers.
 This also does not apply to classes that are only used to encapsulate functions, such as SoupLocator.IMDB.Search.

+# VERBOSE

+Some methods have an optional VERBOSE flag that can set to see a tqdm progress bar.
+It is set at the FilmCollection level, and is probably a good idea for large FilmCollections (there are HTTP requests involved for each film, and not much to be done about speeding them up).

 # Commenting Templates

-Very simple methods don't need to be commented, but each reasonably complex method should have the following:
+Most methods can get away with a one-line docstring, but each reasonably complex method should have the following:

 ```python
 ''' Summary.